argoproj/argo-events/api/event-source.md

 <td>

+<em>(Optional)</em>

 <p>

-TopicProjectID identifies the project where the topic should exist or be created (assumed to be the same as ProjectID by default)
+TopicProjectID is GCP project ID for the the topic.
+By default, it is same as ProjectID.

 </p>